Are you trying to choose between an infrared and a ceramic heater for your home?

 If you’re looking for a basic model, you should be able to find an infrared heater for as low as $150, and a ceramic one for $90-$100, or less.
 And if you want as many bells and whistles as possible, you can find units upwards of $1500 in either case.

 Just as it happens with any other household appliance out there, there are units in every price range.

-That being said, whenever you consider buying a new appliance for your home, you must not only take into consideration the price tag on the machine, but also all the associated collateral costs that will come with it, such as running costs, and cost of repairs.
+That being said, whenever you consider buying a new appliance for your home, you must not only take into consideration the price tag on the unit but also all the associated collateral costs that will come with it.
+This includes running costs, and the cost of repairs.